APPLICATION AND FEES

 These are the terms and conditions if you apply directly to us.
 By sending your application you are agreeing to abide by our terms and conditions.
 If you apply through an agency other terms and conditions may apply.

 Please note that we require 1 weeks’ notice and parental consent for any planned trips arranged by students/parents outside of College enrichment and social activities timetable.
 Failure to give such notice may incur a fine of £50.00 to cover administration time.
 Please ensure that students do not miss any lessons for private trips/holidays.
 More information regarding deadlines for trips during the half term and major holidays will be provided in the latest copy of our accommodation guidelines.

 When you have an unconditional offer you can apply for your visa to study in the UK.
-You will need a Tier 4 (General) Visa.
+You will need a Student Visa.
 We work with you or your agent to ensure that all paperwork is complete and that all evidence is in place confirming your suitability for your chosen courses.
 If you haven’t already done so, you should now book your IELTS test.
-Remember, you must choose IELTS for UKVI in order for us to issue a Tier 4 General CAS and you will require a score of at least 5.0-5.5.
+Remember, you must choose IELTS for UKVI Academic in order for us to issue a CAS and you will require a score of at least 5.0-5.5.

 You may find the following links useful: